bogdando/rabbitmq-cluster-ocf-vagrant/README.md

 something went wrong, you can safely delete it.
 Then it will be recreated from the scratch as well.

-To run lein commmands, use ``docker exec -it jepsen lein foo`` from the n1 node.
+To run lein commmands, use ``docker exec -it jepsen lein foo`` from the control node.
 For example, for the `jepsen_app: jepsen`, it may be:
 ```
 docker exec -it jepsen lein test :only jepsen.core-test/ssh-test
 ```
 And for the `jepsen_app: rabbitmq_ocf_pcmk`, it may be either:
 ```
-lein test :only jepsen.rabbitmq_ocf_pcmk-test/rabbit-test
+docker exec -it jepsen lein test :only jepsen.rabbitmq_ocf_pcmk-test/rabbit-test
 ```
 or just ``lein test``, or even something like
 ```